iterative/dvc.org/static/docs/commands-reference/checkout.md

 `dvc checkout` command updates the workspace data to match with the cache files corresponding to those checksums.

-Using an SCM like Git, the DVC files are kept under version control.
-At a given branch or tag of the SCM workspace, the DVC files will contain checksums for the corresponding data files kept in the DVC cache.
-After an SCM command like `git checkout` is run, the DVC files will change to the state at the specified branch or commit or tag.
-Afterwards, the `dvc checkout` command is required in order to synchronize the data files with the currently checked out DVC files.
+Using an SCM like Git, the DVC-files are kept under version control.
+At a given branch or tag of the SCM workspace, the DVC-files will contain checksums for the corresponding data files kept in the DVC cache.
+After an SCM command like `git checkout` is run, the DVC-files will change to the state at the specified branch or commit or tag.
+Afterwards, the `dvc checkout` command is required in order to synchronize the data files with the currently checked out DVC-files.

 This command must be executed after `git checkout` since Git does not handle files that are under DVC control.
 For convenience a Git hook is available,